 Techno Butter is O’Neill’s highest-performing neoprene and allows for near unrestricted movement in cold water.
 If you’ve worn a suit with Techno Butter neoprene in the past you know it’s incredibly flexible and a comfortable fit as well.
-New for 2018, Techno Butter 3 has been updated to be even lighter, more comfortable and flexible than ever.
+Techno Butter 3 is the newest version of this material and it’s been updated to be even lighter, more comfortable and flexible than ever.

-For added warmth, O’Neill added an external fluid seam weld that helps keep water from entering and also increases durability.
-Wetsuits, when damaged, will often rip at the stitching and the fluid seam weld provides an additional layer of strength.
 The Psycho Tech, despite its performance features, doesn’t feel fragile and can definitely hold up to the abuses of consistent use.
 Many of our staff and team riders have been wearing this suit daily for a year with only minimal cosmetic issues.
 It’s also worth mentioning that this is definitely one of the easiest chest zip suits to get in and out of and the zipper on the chest entry is really solid.
-For more info be sure to check out our full review of the suit.
+For more info, be sure to check out our full review of the suit.

 THE BOTTOM LINE

 All in all, the Psycho Tech is easily the most flexible suit out there and is our favorite hooded suit for it’s all-around quality.

 Patagonia over the years has created some of the warmest wetsuits.
 Since its introduction, the R4 has established itself as the number one choice for east coast winter surfers, great lakes surfers, and anyone else surfing well into the 30’s and 40’s.

 Yulex is a natural rubber derived from a plant called the Hevea tree found around the rainforests of Guatemala.
 Patagonia has been experimenting with Yulex since 2012 but in 2016 switched their entire line of wetsuits over to this material.